dorinandreidragan/dorinandreidragan.github.io/docs/articles/vuepress-on-ghpages.md

 summary: "Host your documentation on GitHub Pages using VuePress for a simple, effective workflow."
 ---

-# Host Documentation on GitHub Pages with VuePress
+# host documentation on GitHub Pages with VuePress

 I use VuePress for the documentation site because is simple.
 For the VuePress site I will be using the [vuepress-theme-hope] Vuepress theme which is awesome.

-## Install prerequisites
+## install prerequisites

 Install VuePress and the VuePress theme.